jasny/php-functions/README.md

     array_unset(array &$array, string $key)

 Walk through the array and unset an item with the key.
-Clones object, so the original aren't modified.
+Clones each object, so the originals aren't modified.

 #### array\_only

-    array array_only(array $array, string $key)
+    array array_only(array $array, array $keys)

 Return an array with only the specified keys.

 #### array\_without

-    array array_without(array $array, string $key)
+    array array_without(array $array, array $keys)

 Return an array without the specified keys.